Stabax/TinyConf/README.md

 ## About ##

-TinyConf is a lightweight, header only configuration file manager.\n It supports setting/getting values of any types identified by string keys.
+TinyConf is a lightweight, header only configuration file manager.<br>
+It supports setting/getting values of any types identified by string keys.

 ## Documentation ##